Georgia Shreve

-Georgia Shreve is an American composer, writer, playwright, poet, and multimedia artist known for her interdisciplinary approach to the arts.
+Georgia Shreve is a composer, writer, playwright, poet, and multimedia artist known for her interdisciplinary approach to the arts.
 Since the 1990s, she has created more than 100 original compositions, plays, poems, and novels.

 Early life and education

-Shreve was born in the United States and began exploring the arts at a young age, writing poetry and directing plays by the age of ten.
+Shreve was born in Detroit Michigan, and began exploring the arts at a young age, writing poetry and directing plays by the age of ten.
 She received a bachelor's degree in philosophy from Stanford University. a master's degree in creative writing from Brown University, a master's degree in finance from Columbia University and a master's degree in psychology from the University of Pennsylvania.
 She is currently completing a Master of Fine Arts in Creative Writing at Columbia University.

 Career

 Composition

 Shreve's compositions span a range of genres, including orchestral works, chamber music and vocal pieces.
 Her works have been performed at Carnegie Hall, Lincoln Center and National Sawdust.
 Two notable oratorios, Lavinia and Anna Komnene, premiered at Alice Tully Hall in 2022 with a 62-piece orchestra.
 These works explore themes of education and the role of strong women in history.